 Justin Brune: Justin is a farm boy, born and raised in Hazelton, Idaho.
-His early days were spent exploring his natural environment while learning hard work and dedication working on the family farm.
+His early days were spent exploring his natural environment while learning hard work and dedication while working on the family farm.
 After being inspired to pursue teaching while working as a role model/tutor for elementary school students, Justin headed to Idaho State University in Pocatello.
 Graduating from ISU with a degree in elementary education, Justin moved to the town of Hemet in Southern California and got a job teaching 3rd grade at Whittier Elementary School (about 1200 K-6 students).
 Justin moved back to Boise and taught at Good Shepherd School for 10 years before joining Foothills in 2007 after working with Jeff Wilhelm and the National Writing Project.
-At Foothills Justin has been a school leader serving on many committees including the strategic planning committee as well as working closely with Jo Henderson and the faculty to create the scope and sequence charts.
+At Foothills, Justin has been a school leader, serving on many committees, including the strategic planning committee.
 Currently, Justin is the head of the Technology Committee.
 When Justin isn't teaching, you might find him at the skate park.
 Justin has been a skateboarder for 20 years and often skates to work.
-Justin and his wife, Brandy, have two children - Luca and Jax, who both attend Foothills.
+Justin and his wife, Brandy, have two children and one of them currently attends Foothills.

-Mallory Clark: Mallory joined the Foothills teaching team in 1996 as the full time Junior High teacher.
-Since then she has worn numerous hats at Foothills including as a teacher of Spanish, math, PE, literacy, science and social studies in grades 1-9.
-Mallory studied Sociology and Anthropology at Lewis and Clark College and received an M.ED at Stanford and a M.S. in Exercise and Sports Science from BSU.
+Mallory Clark: Mallory joined the Foothills teaching team in 1996 as a full-time Junior High teacher.
+Since then, she has worn numerous hats at Foothills, including as a teacher of Spanish, math, PE, literacy, science, and social studies in grades 1-9.
+Mallory’s background in Spanish began as a teenager when she spent a month in Honduras working with animals as a vet technician.
+During her college years, she studied abroad in both Spain and Central America.
+During these experiences, Mallory decided to pursue a career in teaching and in teaching Spanish.
+She attended Stanford University’s STEP teacher program where she received her Master’s in education and a certification in Secondary Spanish and Social Studies.
+Mallory has also had the opportunity to live in Barcelona for two years, which solidified her fluency and love of Spanish.
+She is excited to be getting back into the Spanish classroom and hopes to encourage our Foothills Jr. High students to embrace Spanish.
+Mallory studied Sociology and Anthropology at Lewis and Clark College and received an M.ED at Stanford and an M.S. in Exercise and Sports Science from BSU.
 When not teaching, Mallory can be found partaking in many winter and summer sports with her husband and two girls.

-Melody Dykstra: Melody, a former Early Learner Teacher, returned to Foothills as a 1st and 2nd Grade Teacher in 2015.
+Melody Maxey: Melody, a former Early Learner Teacher, returned to Foothills as a 1st and 2nd Grade Teacher in 2015.
 Melody worked at Foothills for six years before leaving to travel internationally and then moving to Montana for graduate school.
 Melody has a degree in Elementary Education with an endorsement in Early Childhood Education from BSU and a Master's degree in Health and Human Development from Montana State University.
-Melody is married and her two children will also be starting at Foothills.
-Melody and her family are excited to be at Foothills—and we’re very excited to welcome their entire family to our community!

 Brandy Gatfield-Brune: Brandy is a former stay-at-home mom who found her way back into the classroom with the help of former Foothills teacher, Michelle Forrester.
 Brandy went to Idaho State University, but transferred and graduated from Boise State University with a degree in Elementary Education.
-After teaching for 5 years she took time off to have a family and be home with her 2 kids, Luca and Jax, who both attend Foothills.
-Brandy is currently teaching Kindergarten and her husband Justin teaches 3-4 Grade here, so her whole family loads up each morning to go to the same wonderful place for the day!
+After teaching for 5 years, she took time off to have a family and be home with her 2 kids, Luca and Jax.
+Brandy is currently teaching Kindergarten and her husband Justin teaches Jr. High here.

 Taira Guerrero: Taira is a teacher in the Early Learners program and joined the Foothills community in 2017.
 Prior to coming to Foothills, she worked as a classroom teacher in both preschool and primary age programs at The Children's School of Boise.
-Her undergraduate work is in Early Childhood Education and Early Childhood Special Education from Boise State University.
-Taira is also bilingual in Spanish after working in Baja California, Mexico and spends time in the classroom sharing language and cultural studies with the Early Learners.
+Her undergraduate work is in Early Childhood Education and Early Childhood Special Education from Boise State University and she is currently pursuing a master's in Early Childhood and Early Childhood Special Education as part of the Emerging Leaders program.
+Taira is also bilingual in Spanish after working in Baja California, Mexico, and spends time in the classroom sharing language and cultural studies with the Early Learners.
 Outside of school, she dedicates her time to journaling, sewing, exploring creative arts experiences, traveling with friends and family, and being a dog mama to her Chihuahua, Paloma.